muneef-dev/point-of-sale-system/README.md

 ## Introduction

 The Point of Sale (POS) System is a standalone application developed to automate various sales and inventory management tasks within a retail environment.
-Its functionalities include product management, sales processing, inventory management, customer management, and reporting.
+Its functionalities include product management, sales processing, inventory management, customer management, user management and reporting.
 The system aims to provide a user-friendly interface and efficient programming to meet the retail industry's needs effectively.

 ## Functionality